Skip to main content

 Exports

-• A customer will only be assessed for the demurrage charge at the ocean terminals and at the intermodal locations for each calendar day after expiry of freetime under the following scenarios and when the gated container stay exceeds the agreed free time.
+• A customer will only be assessed for the demurrage charge at the ocean terminals and the intermodal locations for each calendar day after the expiry of freetime under the following scenarios and when the gated container stay exceeds the agreed free time.

 • When a customer requests or causes a roll after gating in the container.